Implementing Sophos Firewall TLS Inspection Correctly

 - Services

-In Control Center, there is a widget for SSL/TLS Inspection.
+In the Control Center, there is a widget for SSL/TLS Inspection.
 This widget is very helpful for monitoring rollout and errors.

 It shows, among other things:

-- Share of decrypted SSL/TLS sessions.
+- Percentage of decrypted SSL/TLS sessions.

-- Share of undecrypted SSL/TLS sessions.
+- Percentage of non-decrypted SSL/TLS sessions.

 - Other traffic.

-- Errors from recent days.
+- Errors from the last few days.

 - Top websites or top users with problems.